zakattack9/zstoo.com/README.md

 ### TODO
 - design desktop views and compatibility
+- ensure all GSAP animations have necessary `refs` to their respective components
 - create mixins for css properties with vendor prefixes
 - create pipeline for deployment
 - move and host zaksakata.com/photogrpahy in a seperate s3 bucket